Repository Validation Walkthrough

 450425603410326691-key.pem 450425603410326691.pem

 This is the entitlement certificate and key that will be used to communicate with the Red Hat CDN.
-The CA certificate used for communication with the CDN is located in /etc/rhsm/ca/redhat-uep.pem.
+The CA certificate used for communication with the CDN is located at /etc/rhsm/ca/redhat-uep.pem.

 By using the information we have found we are now able to access the RHEL 9 AppStream repository on the CDN.
 Use the command syntax below to build your curl command to query the CDN: